-The upper-division CCS courses listed below are available for those students who cannot complete CORE 275 (refer to the SAU academic catalog, General Education Requirements) and have been granted the on-campus exception via petition process by the Faculty Cross Cultural Committee (FCCC).
+The upper-division CCS courses listed below are available for those students who cannot complete CORE 375 (refer to the SAU academic catalog, General Education Requirements) and have been granted the on-campus exception via petition process by the Faculty Cross Cultural Committee (FCCC).
 This process must be completed prior to registering for the courses.
-The student must complete one course from both groups:
+The student must complete two courses, each course from a different group:

-- SPA 323 Civilization & Culture of Spain
+- SPA 323 Civilization and Culture of Spain

-- SPA 324 Latin American Civilization & Culture
+- SPA 324 Latin American Civilization and Culture

 - HIS/GEO 331 China, India & Japan

 - HIS 304 Geography and History of Russia/Former Soviet Union

 - BIB 408 The Bible in Global Perspectives

 There exist two previous experiences which, if completed prior to SAU matriculation, may waive a student’s CCS 374/375 requirement.
 Students who wish to petition for a waiver should first participate in an interview appointment with the Director of CCS.

 If the experience meets certain qualifications, he or she must apply for the waiver and complete the required paper for evaluation by the Faculty CCS Committee within two semesters of matriculation at SAU.
 This process is initiated through the use of a petition/application form available from the CCS office.